mwong770/Flashcard-Generator/README.md

 **If the user answers no...**
-a flashcard game begins using the user created basic flashcards.
+a flashcard game begins using the user created cloze flashcards.

 ![screenshot of app](/screenshots/no_cloze.png)